marijana82/poke-berry-final-project/README.md

 >The personal token expires in an hour.
 To regain your access rights, you will have to create a new account.
 You can register and login to this application by creating your own private account.

-Creating a private account requires filling in:
+***Creating a private account requires filling in:***
--unique username
+- unique username
--email
+- email
--password
+- password
--additional information and
+- additional information and
--user role
+- user role

 >[!NOTE]
 > Make sure the username and password contain `at least one number and one capital letter and are at least 6 characters long`.

-Users can log in by their previously registered username and password.
+**Users can log in by their previously registered username and password.**

 >Example username: Scorbunny1